dethe/dungeonnights/pages/spout_lore.markdown

 * Arakgnash - The dragon-lich whose return to this world was foiled by our heroes.
 * Asterion - Minotaur librarian and master of the hidden labyrinth beneath Skagway.
 * Bartleby - Genesa's horse (formerly her father's favourite horse)
+* Belden - Helga's (deceased) father
 * Bob and Ralph Jr. - the party's horses (both mares)
 * Brecht Vyring - an elvish scout
+* Cadis - Farmer who lives near Orintheldir Manor
+* Darryl - Helga's companion, a fiercely loyal orc teenager, Greta's son
 * The Dead Minstrel - Tsafnur's mentor
+* Delphnor - Dwarven cleric
 * Devrik Feranthale - Genesa's evil uncle
+* Elinka - A ciderfugionist who now works for Genesa
 * Lord Feranthale of Kalika - Genesa's late father
 * Francis - Clovis' Drow boy-toy in the Night Market
 * Genesa - She is an elf, 239 years young.
 Was thought to be a runaway, but was sold into slavery by her uncle.
 Had travelled to Kalika for 5 days, but didn't return although her horse was found.
 Her father, Lord Feranthale of Kalika, hired Talisa to find her.
 Between her home and Kalika is the port town of Skagway.
 Her ancestral home is Orintheldir Manor.
+* Gerol - son of a Cadis and helpful guide
 * Greta - An orc, survivor of the massacre that summoned Arakgnash, hired by Genesa to lead a team of orcs rebuilding her estate
 * Grumblesticks - Eater of dwarven children
 * Helga - Dwarf child rescued from the Grumblehut
 * Hilvy - Half-elf tracker hired to help find Grumblesticks
 * Hurbekt the Cruel - Enchanter and would-be necromancer, killed by the party when he attempted to summon Arakgnash.
 * Kaos, elf veteran that Enkirash met when she was separated from the party
+* Lainanne - Talisa's mother, a ranger (retired), lives in the woods far to the east
 * The Lich Sorceress, one of the major hitters in the Night Market
 * Madame Obelis - Runs the highest class brothel in the Night Market
 * Nameless - Petty thief lord in Whyterun